rails/rails/guides/source/contributing_to_ruby_on_rails.md

 ### Update Your Branch

-It’s pretty likely that other changes to master have happened while you were working.
+It's pretty likely that other changes to master have happened while you were working.
 Go get them:

 ```bash
 $ git checkout master